 Can’t I just take a pill?

 People like to sell you expensive supplements and pills.
 However, progressively refining your diet to build in nutrient-dense foods and meals is harder and takes time to form new habits.

-While there may be some benefit from vitamin pills and food fortification, supplements are often not in the form the body needs or in the synergistic ratios found in whole foods.
+While there may be some benefits from vitamin pills and food fortification, supplements are often not in the form the body needs or in the synergistic ratios found in whole foods.

 Chances are that you’re not just missing one nutrient but rather a suite of beneficial compounds that we get from the foods we eat.
-While supplements seem like an attractive option, they often don’t provide the same benefit when separated from the whole food.
+While supplements seem attractive, they often don’t provide the same benefit when separated from whole food.

-Nutrient-dense whole foods that contain plenty of the essential nutrients likely also contain other beneficial compounds that we don’t fully understand yet.
+Nutrient-dense whole foods with plenty of essential nutrients likely also contain other beneficial compounds that we don’t fully understand yet.